 Yes.
 Freelancers generally pay income tax on business income or profit according to their facts.
 AADE lists progressive rates of 9%, 22%, 28%, 36%, and 44% by bracket for employment, pensions, and business/self-employed income.
 VAT and e-EFKA are separate.

 Gov.gr/AADE materials refer to a EUR 10,000 small-enterprise VAT exemption threshold, while AADE's EU small-business scheme from 2025 also includes a EUR 100,000 EU-wide turnover condition for eligible cross-border use.
-Ask an accountant before relying on the exemption, especially for EU or platform work.
+Ask an accountant before relying on the exemption, especially for EU, B2B, B2C, non-EU, platform, or digital-service work.

 Usually yes.
-EUGO says private individuals over 18 who engage in business activity in Greece through a sole proprietorship or as members of a legal entity are required to pay e-EFKA social-security contributions.
-Contribution category and amount depend on the current e-EFKA rules and your profile.
+EUGO/Gov.gr says private individuals over 18 who engage in business activity in Greece through a sole proprietorship or as members of a legal entity are required to pay e-EFKA social-security contributions.
+Contribution category and amount depend on the current e-EFKA rules and your profile, and can materially change the monthly cost picture.

 Generally yes, if the work is lawful, properly documented, and reported for tax, VAT, social-security, business-record, and immigration purposes.
 Greece-based freelancers can use Flexhire, Fiverr, and Upwork, but platform income still needs records and correct treatment.
 Flexhire is the best structured choice for long-term international freelancing because it gives stronger contracts, payment records, and a clearer professional workflow.